Designed and created by Guideline Central in participation with the Society of Family Planning

 - Long-acting reversible contraception (LARC) includes intrauterine devices (IUDs) and the etonogestrel implant (under the skin).
 Both are highly effective methods of contraception (birth control).

-- These devices are currently approved by the U.S. Food and Drug Administration FDA) for 3-10 years, after which they are to be replaced.
+Devices that are currently approved by the U.S. Food and Drug Administration (FDA) for 3-10 years, after which they are to be replaced:

 |Copper 380 mm2||Paragard||10|